Jesus movement

-The Jesus movement was an evangelical Christian movement which began on the West Coast of the United States in the late 1960s and early 1970s and primarily spread throughout North America, Europe, and Central America, before it subsided in the late 1980s.
-Members of the movement were called Jesus people, or Jesus freaks.
+The Jesus movement was an evangelical Protestant movement that began on the West Coast of the United States in the late 1960s and early 1970s and primarily spread throughout North America, Europe, Central America, Australia and New Zealand, before it subsided in the late 1980s.
+Members of the movement were called Jesus people or Jesus freaks.

 Its predecessor, the charismatic movement, had already been in full swing for about a decade.
-It involved mainline Protestants and Roman Catholics who testified to having supernatural experiences similar to those recorded in the Acts of the Apostles, especially speaking in tongues.
-Both of these movements held that they were calling the church back to a more biblical picture of Christianity, in which the gifts of the Spirit would be restored to the Church.
+It involved mainline Protestants and Catholics who testified to having supernatural experiences similar to those recorded in the Acts of the Apostles, especially speaking in tongues.
+The two movements similarly believed that they were calling the church back to a more biblically accurate version of Christianity.
+Furthermore, they believed that these changes would result in the restoration of spiritual gifts to the church.

-The Jesus movement left a legacy that included the formation of various denominations as well as other Christian organizations, and it also influenced the development of both the contemporary Christian right and Christian left.
+The Jesus movement left a legacy that included the formation of various denominations, church groups, and other Christian organizations, and it also influenced the development of both the contemporary Christian right and Christian left.
 It was foundational in several ongoing Christian cultural movements, including Jesus music's impact on contemporary Christian music, and the development of Christian media as a radio and film industry.

 History

 Origins

-The terms Jesus movement and Jesus people were coined by Duane Pederson in his writings for the Hollywood Free Paper.
-In an interview with Sean Dietrich on August 19, 2006, Pederson said that he did not coin the phrase "Jesus people" but gave credit to a magazine/television interviewer who asked him if he was part of the "Jesus people" and thereafter credited Duane as the phrase's founder.
+The terms Jesus movement and Jesus people were popularized by Duane Pederson in his writings for the Hollywood Free Paper.
+In an interview with Sean Dietrich which took place on August 19, 2006, Pederson explained that he did not coin the phrase "Jesus People"; moreover, he credited a magazine/television interviewer who asked him if he was part of the "Jesus People".
+As a result, Pederson was credited to be the phrase's founder.

+The term Jesus People is used to describe the group composed of outcast and anti-religious individuals who, during the 1960s and 1970s, turned towards the Christian faith and Jesus.
+They converted to Christianity and subsequently changed their lives to reflect the scripture and teachings of Jesus.

+During the 1970s, many younger generations were pulled away from the average structured lifestyle they were told to live, and instead turned to lifestyles that were referred to as counterculture.
+This new lifestyle consisted of exploring various drugs, paths of spirituality and religions.
+Despite the growing popularity of the counterculture, many young adults became confused, which led them to turn towards the church.
+People who identified as hippies came forward sharing their testimonies and the peace they found after turning towards the Jesus lifestyle.